 Minor in Public Health

-Important: Public Health is also available as a Concentration for SBS students, and as a Certificate, which is open to anyone regardless of whether they are an SBS major or student at USM.
+IMPORTANT: Public Health is also available as a Concentration for students majoring in Social and Behavioral Sciences, and as a Certificate, which is open to anyone.
 This page describes the Public Health Minor.
-Click here for information on the PH Concentration, and here for information on the PH Certificate.

 Graduate Study in Public Health